Xerces Model Policy to Protect Pollinators from Harmful Pesticide Exposures

 WHEREAS, populations of pollinators can be supported and enhanced by increasing native habitat that is protected from pesticide contamination; and

-WHEREAS, the use of neonicotinoids, the most widely used class of insecticides, is associated with lethal and sub-lethal effects on bees that impair foraging patterns, navigating and learning behavior, alter reproductive cycles, and impair immune systems leading to increased susceptibility to pathogens and reduced colony survival; and
+WHEREAS, the use of neonicotinoids, the most widely used class of insecticides, is associated with lethal and sub-lethal effects on bees such as impaired foraging patterns, altered reproductive cycles, and impaired immune systems leading to increased susceptibility to pathogens and reduced colony survival; and

-WHEREAS, the use of pesticides is often cosmetic and is not necessary to create and maintain landscapes, gardens or open spaces, given the availability of viable alternative practices and products; and
+WHEREAS, urban use of pesticides is often cosmetic and is not necessary to create and maintain landscapes, gardens or open spaces, given the availability of viable alternative practices and products; and

-WHEREAS, integrated pest management – designed to manage pests by addressing the underlying sources of the pest problems, prioritizing non-chemical techniques and those that are least toxic to humans and the environment – strengthens efforts to protect pollinators; and
+WHEREAS, integrated pest management – designed to manage pests by addressing the underlying sources of the pest problems and prioritizing techniques that are least toxic to humans and the environment – strengthens efforts to protect pollinators; and

 Pest management on land owned or operated by [the city] will follow integrated pest management techniques.
 Pesticides will only be used on land owned or operated by [the city] when there is a justifiable need for the pesticide to be applied.
-A justified use is supported by evidence that a pest or disease outbreak exists or has strong potential to exist.
+A justified use is supported by evidence that a pest or disease outbreak exists or has strong potential to exist, and will cause significant harm.
 Pest management on land owned or operated by [the city] will also avoid cosmetic applications.
 [The city] will provide training on integrated pest management for employees who are responsible for pest management.